EUROCONTROL PRU is engaged in a series of international comparison projects.

 Singapore, Japan, Thailand, Brazil, United States, Europe - Under the umbrella of a tri-partite benchmarking, Singapore CAA, FAA, and EUROCONTROL prepared a first joint internal report in 2017.
 The scope of this initial study comprised Changi airport and a set of comparable airports in the US and Europe.
 Japan and Thailand have subsequently joined this project.
 As of 2020 Brazil is also participating to this multi-regional project.
 The parties cooperate on the basis of the operational ICAO GANP KPIs harmonising the common understanding of data and analytical concepts.
 Technical papers about the multi-regional comparison have been presented to ICAO Asia-Pacific over the past years and to the ICAO ANS Conference 13 (summer 2018).
 An update of the internal report is planned for 2021.
 Work is also on-going on a COVID related public briefing.

-In collaboration with the Chinese Civil Aviation Authority and Civil Aviation University work is on-going to identify and move towards an initial regional comparison.
+In collaboration with the Chinese Civil Aviation Authority and Civil Aviation University work on an initial comparison was completed in December 2021 with a view to update the bi-regional comparison on a regular basis.
 The work revolves around a subset of mutually agreed indicators on the basis of the operational ICAO GANP indicators.

 A further benchmarking activity has been launched with Brazil (DECEA) and revolves around assessing the operational ANS performance at airports and en-route airspace capacity.
 The publication of the initial comparison report is foreseen during the first half of 2021.